PINTO0309/scs4onnx/README.md

   -h, --help
         show this help message and exit

-  --mode {shrink,npy}
+  -m {shrink,npy}, --mode {shrink,npy}
     Constant Value Compression Mode.
     shrink: Share constant values inside the model as much as possible.
             The model size is slightly larger because some shared constant values remain inside the model, but performance is maximized.
     npy:    Outputs constant values used repeatedly in the model to an external file .npy.
 Instead of the smallest model body size, the file loading overhead is greater.
     Default: shrink

-  --forced_extraction_op_names FORCED_EXTRACTION_OP_NAMES
+  -fo FORCED_EXTRACTION_OP_NAMES [FORCED_EXTRACTION_OP_NAMES ...], --forced_extraction_op_names FORCED_EXTRACTION_OP_NAMES [FORCED_EXTRACTION_OP_NAMES ...]
     Extracts the constant value of the specified OP name to .npy regardless of the mode specified.
     Cannot be used with --forced_extraction_constant_names at the same time. e.g. --forced_extraction_op_names aaa bbb ccc

-  --forced_extraction_constant_names FORCED_EXTRACTION_CONSTANT_NAMES
+  -fc FORCED_EXTRACTION_CONSTANT_NAMES [FORCED_EXTRACTION_CONSTANT_NAMES ...], --forced_extraction_constant_names FORCED_EXTRACTION_CONSTANT_NAMES [FORCED_EXTRACTION_CONSTANT_NAMES ...]
     Extracts the constant value of the specified Constant name to .npy regardless of the mode specified.
     Cannot be used with --forced_extraction_op_names at the same time. e.g. --forced_extraction_constant_names aaa bbb ccc

-  --disable_auto_downcast
+  -d, --disable_auto_downcast
     Disables automatic downcast processing from Float64 to Float32 and INT64 to INT32.
 Try enabling it and re-running it if you encounter type-related errors.

-  --non_verbose
+  -n, --non_verbose
     Do not show all information logs.
 Only error logs are displayed.
 ```

 ## 3. In-script Usage